 4. Sacrifice a boar.
 Or just roast up some pork.
 Either way, continue the tradition of the Oath Boar, during which oaths were solemnly made to Frey over a large boar.
 Unlike New Year's resolutions, these oaths are meant to be kept.

 5. Drink some mead.
-Before the invention of the champagne by some very crafty and wise French monks, mead was the celebratory drink of choice, usually consumed by wealthy Vikings, the special drink is meant to be shared on this special occasion.
+Before the invention of the champagne by some very crafty and wise French monks, mead was the celebratory drink of choice, usually consumed by wealthy Norsemen, the special drink is meant to be shared on this special occasion.

 Have a merry Yule!